-Fable #.
-Anticipated response to water supply issues ssue: Options Implications The current asset data and asset register are unreliable and inaccurate.
-Do Nothing Unreliable data results in uncertainty in asset value and condition.
+Issue: Options Implications The current asset data and asset register are unreliable and inaccurate Do Nothing Unreliable data results in uncertainty in asset value and condition.
 Possible inefficiencies of management and failure most likely.
 Less asset management certainty.
 Cleanup of existing data Current data set improved but this is reliant solely on existing knowledge.
 Can be done relatively quickly, with some initial cost and time associated.
 Additional data gathering Gaps in network knowledge to be fixed, allowing better maintenance prioritisation of assets.
 Higher allocation of cost and time associated with inspections, data inputting and verification.